wp-plugins/appvitrine-bring-the-power-of-mobile-apps-into-your-blog/readme.txt

 2. Go to your WordPress admin panel, open the Plugins menu on the left main menu and click "Add New".
 3. Click "Upload" on the top page menu.
 4. Choose the "AppVitrine" plugin and click "Install Now".
-5. Click "Activate Plugin".
+5. Click “AppVitrine” on the left hand panel.
+6. Make the changes on AppVitrine setting page if you needed and click “Apply”.
-6. Place the shortcode [appvitrine] inside any posts and/or pages where you want the related apps to be shown.
+If you want to use AppVitrine manually on each post, place the shortcode [appvitrine] inside any posts and/or pages where you want the related apps to be be shown.

 == Frequently Asked Questions ==
 Do I need to create an account to use AppVitrine plugin?